 - 5.12.7 Parkgate Primary School, The Futures Trust, is aware of more vulnerable groups to consider regarding child on child abuse.
 Vulnerable groups include: Our youngest children, those with Special Needs and those who are none verbal.
 We maintain an attitude of 'it could happen here'.
-Staff are aware that abuse is not always gender specific and can be between pupils of the same sex. - 5.12.8 Parkgate Primary School, The Futures Trust will adhere to guidance set out in Keeping Children Safe in Education (2022) and Sexual Violence and Sexual Harassment in Schools (September 2021) when responding to incidents of child-on-child abuse. - 5.12.9 All staff will be made aware that 'upskirting' is a criminal offence.
+Staff are aware that abuse is not always gender specific and can be between pupils of the same sex. - 5.12.8 Parkgate Primary School, The Futures Trust will adhere to guidance set out in Keeping Children Safe in Education (2023) when responding to incidents of child-on-child abuse. - 5.12.9 All staff will be made aware that 'upskirting' is a criminal offence.